logo Calflora, a 501c3 non-profit

 Information about Ludwigia peploides from other sources

-[Wikipedia] Australia, New Zealand, North & South America native: Ludwigia peploides is a species of flowering plant in the evening primrose family known by the common names floating primrose-willow and creeping water primrose.
-It is native to Australia, New Zealand, North America, and South America, but it can be found on many continents and spreads easily to become naturalized.
-It is well known as a troublesome aquatic noxious weed that invades water ecosystems and can clog waterways. (contributed by Mary Ann Machi)
+[Wikipedia] Australia, New Zealand, North & South America native: It is native to Australia, New Zealand, North America, and South America, but it can be found on many continents and spreads easily to become naturalized.
+It is well known as a troublesome aquatic noxious weed that invades water ecosystems and can clog waterways. (link added by Mary Ann Machi)

 Suggested Citation